Making Goat Butter: An Illustrated Guide

 I begin by filling my churn half to two-thirds full of raw goat cream - enough so that the paddles have a good amount to beat against, but not so full that the cream mounds up over the tops of the paddles, and makes it difficult to see what's happening.

 This was a sloppy batch, which yielded only 3 1/2 cups of butter.
-As soon as I turned the crank, the buttermilk coated the glass from top to bottom, so I had to take the lid off to check progress (my churn doesn't have a peek hole in the lid).
+As soon as I turned the crank, the buttermilk coated the glass from top to bottom, so I had to take the lid off to check progress.
+My churn doesn't have a peek hole in the lid, though a small amount of air gets in around the crank rod, which helps the butter "come".

-You can expect to crank away for 10 or 15 minutes, depending on factors such as the heat of both your butter and the house, the amount of buttermilk, and perhaps even what the goats were fed.
+You can expect to crank away for 10 or 15 minutes, depending on factors such as the heat of both your butter and your house, the amount of buttermilk, and even what the goats were fed.
 You can hold the churn on a tabletop, or in your lap.
-I usually hug it to my chest, or between my knees, with a corner resting on my chair.
+I usually hug it to my chest, or squeeze it between my knees with a corner resting on my chair.

 As the butter forms, the buttermilk will trickled down the mounds and sometimes pool at the bottom.
 I usually don't get more than a tablespoon or three.